The following is a quick introduction to the Spyne way of naming things:

 Before proceeding further, having good idea about the following four terms used throughout Spyne would be very useful:

 User methods are the code that you wrote and decided to use Spyne to expose to the outside world.
+They are regular Python functions that don’t need to use to any specific API or adhere to any specific convention.

 The @rpc and @srpc decorators from spyne.decorator module are used to flag methods that will be exposed to the outside world by marking their input and output types, as well as other properties.
+Functions decorated with @srpc don’t need to have ctx as their first argument.
+It is meant to decorate functions that are not under your direct control.
+In every other case, you should just use the @rpc decorator.

 Service definition classes are suitable for grouping services that have common properties like logging, transaction management and security policy.
 It’s often a good idea to use your own ServiceBase subclass where such common operations are added via events instead of using the vanilla ServiceBase class offered by Spyne.